konstellation-io/science-toolkit/docs/docs/components/_index.md

 MLflow is an open-source platform to manage the ML lifecycle, including experimentation, reproducibility, and deployment.
 MLFlow allows tracking the results of jobs that have been scheduled in a pipeline.
 It is integrated with Minio for persistence.

 For more information please visit: [MLFlow](https://mlflow.org/)

-## FluentBit

-Fluent Bit is an open-source and multi-platform Log Processor and Forwarder which allows you to collect data/logs from different sources, unify and send them to multiple destinations.
-It's fully compatible with Docker and Kubernetes environments.

-For more information please visit: [FluentBit](https://fluentbit.io/)

 ## Postgres